 The 4.00 grade point average system is used to calculate student grade averages.
-Please note that the grading system used with the NUR courses in the ADN Program is different from that stated in the RCC Catalog and Student Handbook for other programs.
+Please note that the grading system used with the NUR courses in the ADN Program is different from that stated for other academic programs.

-Grade Meaning Grade Points

-Per Credit Hour
+(Grade Meaning Grade Points Per Credit Hour

-А 93-100 Excellent 4
+Α 93-100 Excellent 4

 В 85-92 Good 3

-C 80-84 Average 2
+С 80-84 Average 2

-Students are required to have a final grade average of 80

-in each nursing course to successfully pass and progress to the next nursing course.
+Students are required to have a final grade average of 80 in each nursing course to successfully pass and progress to the next nursing course.
 Nursing students must score C or higher in all related and general education courses (77-84).

+D 70-79 Failing in the ADN 1